Skip to main content

 Established: 2007

-The Monjebup and Monjebup North reserves protect a significant patch of bushland that’s critical to restoring and relinking the landscape between the Stirling Range and Fitzgerald River national parks.
+The Monjebup and Monjebup North reserves protect a significant patch of bushland.
+This area is critical to restoring and relinking the landscape between the Stirling Range and Fitzgerald River National Parks.

 Monjebup Reserve